djmaity/md-davis/docs/source/tutorials/acylphosphatase.rst

     gmx sasa -f 2VH7/2VH7_trajectory.xtc -s 2VH7/2VH7_structure.pdb -o 2VH7/2VH7_sasa.xvg -or 2VH7/2VH7_resarea.xvg
     gmx do_dssp -f 2VH7/2VH7_trajectory.xtc -s 2VH7/2VH7_structure.pdb -o 2VH7/2VH7_dssp -ssdump 2VH7/2VH7_dssp -sc 2VH7/2VH7_dssp_count

 Repeat for the remaining trajectories.
-We are also going to plot the torsional flexibility, but that will be calculated by MD DaVis later.
+We will also plot the torsional flexibility, but that will be calculated by MD DaVis later.

-.. note:: For the ``gmx do_dssp`` command to work the ``dssp`` or ``mkdssp`` binary must be available on your system.
+.. note:: For the ``gmx do_dssp`` command to work, the ``dssp`` or ``mkdssp`` binary must be available on your system.
 Download it from ftp://ftp.cmbi.ru.nl/pub/software/dssp/ and ensure GROMACS can find it by setting the ``DSSP`` environment variable to point to its location on your system.

-2. Collect and store all the calculated properties into a HDF file.
-To do that first create a TOML file as shown below telling MD DaVis the location of each file
+2. Collect and store all the calculated properties into an HDF file.
+To do that, first, create a TOML file as shown below, telling MD DaVis the location of each file.

 .. code-block:: toml